brunoton/return-to-consciousness/index.md

 description: A philosophical exploration of consciousness-first metaphysics and its implications for AI, science, and human evolution - featuring the main essay and related deep-dive explorations
 ---

-# Return to Consciousness

-## A Philosophical Journey from Materialism to Meaning

 Contemporary philosophy and science face profound challenges that resist solution within purely materialist frameworks: the hard problem of consciousness, quantum mechanics' measurement puzzle, and the integration crisis between scientific and experiential worldviews.
 This project presents a comprehensive case for consciousness-first metaphysics, building on rigorous philosophical analysis while engaging with quantum physics, anomalous phenomena research, and contemplative traditions spanning cultures and millennia.

 ---